 What Is Keto Chocolate?

 As with other keto foods, most brands define a keto chocolate as one which contains fewer than 1g net carbs per serving (regardless of serving size).
-This generally translates to a chocolate sweetened with calorie-free sugar alcohols, and still made at a relatively high cacao percentage.
+This generally translates to a chocolate bar sweetened with calorie-free sugar alcohols (like powdered erythritol), and still made at a relatively high cacao percentage.
 Keto is inherently a low carb diet, so most keto adherents eat fewer than 50g net carbs per day, with stricter adherents staying under 20g a day.
 But beyond the keto aspect, what is chocolate?

 Chocolate is a product made with the fermented & roasted seeds of the tropical cacao tree, and usually sweetened by sugar and smoothed out by milk and a bevy of additives.
 In my house we only invest in the most delicious ethical chocolates we can find, but most of those contain waaaaay more than 1g net carbs per serving.
 They’re dynamic and unusual chocolates, and the addition of a sweetener really makes their flavors pop.